Education and Workforce

 Sponsor: Sen. David Gowan (R)

 Summary: Strikes the limit of remarriage as it applies to a spouse receiving the average monthly wage of a deceased person.
-Applies retroactively from January 1, 2024 for the spouses of first responders
+Applies retroactively from January 1, 2024 for the spouses of first responders.
+AS PASSED SENATE.

 Comment: